Humanscale's Horizon™ LED Task Light to Appear at IH + HS

 Striking Task Light Offers Seven Levels of Adjustable Illumination

-Horizon’s aesthetics represent two great traditions in modern design: platonic minimalism and organic form.
+Its aesthetics represent two great traditions in modern design: platonic minimalism and organic form.
 Stathis and McCoy employ only three main components in Horizon’s design: an ultra-thin, rectangular lamp head; an elegant, round base; and a minimal support stem connecting the base and lamp head.
 An organic, membrane-like skin forms the cover for the lens and base, leaving no exposed wiring or mechanical fasteners to distract from the luminous beauty of the light.
 The resulting form is a unique hybrid of rectilinear and organic forms.

 According to research at Cornell University, eyestrain is the top health-related complaint among office workers.
 Research by Brusking/Goldring shows that up to 80% of office workers experience at least one negative effect from poor lighting and 75% want more lighting control.
 By supplying the right amount of adjustable illumination for each user, task lights improve employee wellness and productivity, while reducing glare and computer vision syndrome—a condition causing eyestrain, eye fatigue, dry eyes, light sensitivity, blurred vision and headaches.

-Since its preview at NeoCon 2010, Horizon has garnered a collection of accolades that reflect its wide appeal: a Red Dot Award for Product Design; a Gold IDA Award; an FX International Interior Design Award; a Best of Boutique Award; an Interior Design Best of Year Award; a NeoCon East People’s Choice Award; a Buildings Magazine Innovations Award; an IIDEX/NeoCon Canada Innovation Award and more.
+Since its preview at NeoCon 2010, the Horizon LED task light has garnered a collection of accolades that reflect its wide appeal: a Red Dot Award for Product Design; a Gold IDA Award; an FX International Interior Design Award; a Best of Boutique Award; an Interior Design Best of Year Award; a NeoCon East People’s Choice Award; a Buildings Magazine Innovations Award; an IIDEX/NeoCon Canada Innovation Award and more.

 About the Designers: